Tokyo Gore Police

-Tokyo Gore Police (東京残酷警察, Tōkyō Zankoku Keisatsu) is a 2008 Japanese science fiction horror film co-written, edited and directed by Yoshihiro Nishimura and starring Eihi Shiina as Ruka, a vengeful police officer.
+Tokyo Gore Police (東京残酷警察, Tōkyō Zankoku Keisatsu) is a 2008 Japanese science fiction horror film co-written, edited, and directed by Yoshihiro Nishimura and starring Eihi Shiina as Ruka, a vengeful police officer.

 Tokyo Gore Police was released to several film festivals in North America.
-It received generally positive reviews, noting that it lives up to its title by being gory, perverse and bizarre.
+It received generally positive reviews, with some noting that it lives up to its title by being gory, perverse, and bizarre.